stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 view.buffer(bb);
 ```

-Followed by a model matrix for each instance comprising the rotation and an offset translation:
+With a model matrix for each instance comprising the rotation and an offset translation:

 ```java
 for(int n = 0; n < instances; ++n) {